KlausJackson/KlausJackson/README.md

 Account Creation Date : [July 28, 2023](https://github.com/KlausJackson?tab=overview&from=2023-07-01&to=2023-07-31) <br>

 Contact me through email or my social media accounts if you have any internship/fresher offer or simply just want to collaborate on a project.
 Check out my repos to know more about what I have to offer.
 I can do remote (full-time) and on-site (part-time). <br>
-I need and want a job so bad right now. <br>
+I need and want a job so bad right now.
+I'm eager to learn. <br>

 Location : Vietnam (on-site) <br>